wannesm/adsphd/README.md

     british               : Use British spelling in cover (i.e. fulfilment instead of fulfillment)

-    biblatex              : Use biblatex instead of bibtex. biblatexstyle=<name>  : Change the biblatex style.
-    biber                 : Use the biber backend for biblatex. custombibtex          : Don't load any bib(la)tex files.
-This way the user can load and customize the bibtex environments he wants.
-(For
-                            advanced use)

     showinstructions      : show instructions provided by the faculty.
 These can be included anywhere
                             in the tex by commands of the form
                             \instructionsabstract,
                             \instructionsintroduction, ...

-    pagebackref           : show in the bibliography in which page each article is cited.
-    backref               : show in the bibliography in which section each article is cited.

     info                  : put logical page on physical A4 paper and show some info (compilation time, ...)